 How to Feed Cantaloupe to Your Budgie

 Pet birds can get diarrhea from many causes, including stress, poor nutrition, intestinal parasites, or infection.
 A change in diet can also cause diarrhea.
-The same goes for fruits or vegetables that have not been washed well to remove pesticides.
+The same goes for fruits or vegetables that have not been washed well.
 Diarrhea can also be a sign of kidney, liver, or pancreatic disease.

-As always, if you are unsure whether or not you are sure your bird has diarrhea, contact your veterinarian.
+As always, if you are unsure whether or not your bird has diarrhea, contact your veterinarian.

 Do Parakeets Eat Fruits in the Wild?

-Regarding their dietary needs, parakeets are not complicated birds.
-Good quality formulated pellets, fruits, veggies, proteins, and some occasional seeds and other treats will help provide them with all the nutrients they need to thrive.
-Of course, there’s no problem if you want to share your cantaloupe with them either; just make sure to add a variety of other food to their diet.
-Also, snacking time with your little budgies is a good way of strengthening your bond with them; the only real problem here is that they might steal it all from you!
+When it comes to their dietary needs, parakeets are not complicated birds.
+Good-quality formulated pellets, a variety of veggies and fruits, proteins, and occasional seeds and other treats will help provide them with all the nutrients they need to thrive.
+Of course, there’s no problem if you want to share your cantaloupe with your parakeet either; just make sure to add a variety of other food to its diet.
+Also, snack time with your little budgie is a good way of strengthening your bond with it.
+The only real problem here is that it might steal it all from you!